 Blackrocks Brewery | Marquette

 Just down the road from The Vierling, you’ll find “the yellow house on the corner.”
 You don’t have to knock or ring the doorbell; if you’re here for great brews, just come on in.
 Blackrocks Brewery has been drawing droves of beer lovers into its converted-house taproom since 2010.
 Try Grand Rabbits, a dry-hopped cream ale, and the 51K IPA, which will “burst hops all over your face.”

 Ore Dock Brewing Co. | Marquette

 Still within walking distance of both The Vierling and Blackrocks, Ore Dock Brewing Co. has a long list of award-winning Belgian beers that’ll keep your tab open.
-This brewery also features live music and has a cozy, rustic atmosphere you’ll be hard-pressed to leave.
+This brewery also features live music and has such a cozy, rustic atmosphere you’ll be hard-pressed to leave.
 Just remember, you have plenty more stops to make along your brewery-hopping way!

 Drifa Brewing Company | Marquette

-Michigan’s first cooperatively owned brewery is located in Marquette, conveniently off of the 12-mile Marquette City Multi-Use Path that takes you through some of the most scenic and historic parts of the city and along the shores of Lake Superior.
+Michigan’s first cooperatively owned brewery is located in Marquette, conveniently off the 12-mile Marquette City Multi-Use Path that takes you through some of the most scenic and historic parts of the city and along the shores of Lake Superior.
 Drifa serves up a variety of freshly brewed ales and lagers, and with 500-plus members (and growing) in 2021, you know the beer is good.